- KVCache isolation — control who is allowed to share cached prefixes. A prompt cached for one

 The behavior is simple:

-cache_salt→ cache reuse is allowed - same model + same prompt prefix + different
+cache_salt→ kv cache access is allowed - same model + different

 How to set it

-cache_salt is a first-class field on OpenAI-compatible requests to vLLM.
+cache_salt is a first-class field on OpenAI-compatible requests (vLLM).
 Include it directly in

 the request body.